Security Service of Ukraine: 2022 Russian invasion of Ukraine

 With the 2022 Russian invasion of Ukraine, the SBU started to conduct extensive counter-espionage against Russian intelligence services.
 The SBU captured fifth-columnists, Russian sympathizers, collaborators, spies and infiltrators.
 The SBU, with help of the American NSA and CIA, also broke through the Russian encrypted cellphone services, intercepting phone calls to find valuable targets or other useful intelligence.
 Several Russian generals died due to the intercepted calls.
 They also published many supposed intercepted phone calls on their website, showing morale issues or admissions of war crimes by Russian troops.

 On March 5, 2022, SBU agents shot and killed Denys Kireyev, a member of Ukraine's negotiating delegation during the 2022 Russian invasion of Ukraine, while he was being arrested.
 According to the SBU, Kireyev was suspected of treason and was claimed to have clear evidence of him working for the enemy.
-However in August 18, later the Chief Directorate of Intelligence of the Ministry of Defence of Ukraine (GUR) disclosed the information that he was their agent and that he "died while performing special tasks" for the GUR.
+However in August 18, later the Chief Directorate of Intelligence of the Ministry of Defence of Ukraine (HUR) disclosed the information that he was their agent and that he "died while performing special tasks" for the HUR.

 On April 12, 2022, the SBU announced they had arrested Viktor Medvedchuk, an ally of Vladimir Putin, in what Bakanov called a "a lightning-fast and dangerous multi-level special operation"; a treason case was opened against Medvedchuk the previous year and in February, and authorities said that Medvedchuk that escaped from house arrest.

 On July 17, 2022, Head of the SBU Ivan Bakanov was dismissed by President Volodymyr Zelenskyy.
 While a long-time associate and personal friend of Zelenskyy, Bakanov was accused of allowing treason and collaboration of SBU agents with Russia, and failing to uproot them.
 Vasyl Malyuk, the first Deputy Head of the SBU, was appointed as acting Head of the SBU.
 It has been reported that the SBU was in a bad state at the time.
 The Kherson region SBU head had withdrawn agents before Russia's occupation, against orders.
 There was nepotism.
 The SBU was considered to be penetrated by Russian agents; Malyuk prioritised removing them.
 Malyuk's effectiveness in this was a factor in the success of the 2025 Operation Spiderweb attack on Russian airbases, highly dependent on secrecy, which did not leak.